canvasxyz/teekit/README.md

 ## Background

-Trusted execution environments make it possible to build private, verifiable web services, but one issue that makes this harder is that web pages cannot natively verify that they're connected to a TEE.
-Browsers don't expose X.509 certificate extensions that can be used to prove a connection terminates inside the secured environment.
-This means proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them.
-Anyone hosting a TEE app can easily insert their own TLS proxy in front of it, and extract session data that lets them impersonate users.
+Trusted execution environments make it possible to build private, verifiable web services, but web pages in a browser cannot verify that they're connected to a TEE.
+This is beacuse browsers don't expose X.509 certificate information required to prove a connection terminates inside the secure environment.
+As a result, proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can use a TLS proxy to undetectably extract session data and/or impersonate users.

-To work around this, TEE application hosts may implement their own proxy in front of the TEE, but this reintroduces trust assumptions around the proxy.
-Hosts can also use certificate log monitoring to boost security, but this happens out-of-band and doesn't directly protect the connection between the user and the TEE.
+To work around this, some TEE application hosts implement their own proxy in front of the TEE, but this reintroduces trust assumptions around their proxy.
+We can also use certificate log monitoring to improve security, but this happens out-of-band and doesn't directly protect the connection between the user and the TEE.

 @teekit/tunnel implements protocols for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections that verifiably terminate inside trusted execution environments (currently Intel TDX/SGX).

-Applications using teekit can treat TEEs like a regular web server, and use public certificate authorities like Let's Encrypt and Cloudflare without custom configuration.
-Developers can also host copies of the same application on IPFS or other immutable cloud services.
+This makes it possible to create applications that interact with a TEE trustlessly, especially if applications are pinned on IPFS or other immutable hosting services.
+It also allows TEE developers to use public certificate authorities like Let's Encrypt and Cloudflare.

 ## Components